 If you have pets at home remember that birds, cats, dogs, and small mammals may need indoor air temperatures lower than 85 degrees so adjust your thermostat settings accordingly.
 Ceiling fans can help you and your pets feel cooler and redistribute cool air throughout the home.

-Best Placement for Thermostat
+What is the Best Placement for a Thermostat?

 Where your thermostat is placed is going to be a big factor in how your home feels.
 A thermostat placed in the sun, in warm kitchens, or above air vents will give a false reading and make it harder to keep your home at your desired temperature.
 Maximize home comfort and savings by having an expert rewire your thermostat into a better position and consider a smart thermostat for more control over your energy use and costs.

 How Smart Thermostats Work